 from the conferences organized by TANGER Ltd.

-The use of hybrid semi-finished products made of aluminium and steel enables the production of components with locally adapted properties, i.e. high strength and wear-resistance with reduced weight.
-In the scope of this work, different impact extrusion processes for the forming of friction-welded hybrid semi-finished products consisting of steel (20MnCr5) and aluminium (EN AW6082) were developed and experimentally implemented.
-The resulting material flows were intended to enable different joining zone geometries as well as to evaluate the influence of a thermo-mechanical treatment during the impact extrusion process on the quality of the joining zone.
-For this purpose, a full-forward extrusion, cup-backward extrusion, combined cup-backward-full-forward extrusion and a hollow-forward extrusion process were investigated.
-The evaluation of the resulting component quality was carried out based on metallographic images, which provide microstructural information about the forming-related influence on the friction welded joining zone.
-Based on the characteristic values determined, a correlation between the reproducibility and quality of the joining zone properties and the type of impact extrusion process is deduced.
-The backward extrusion processes have proven to be the best processes in terms of influencing the joining zone geometry.
-Further, the effect of forward extrusion showed no significant influence on the joining zone geometry, even resulting in a reduction of the joining zone formation in the combined cup-backward-full-forward extrusion process.
+The use of hybrid semi-finished products made of aluminium and steel enables the production of components with locally adapted properties, i.e. high strength and wear resistance combined with reduced weight.
+Within the scope of this work, different impact extrusion processes for forming friction-welded hybrid semi-finished products consisting of steel (20MnCr5) and aluminium (EN AW-6082) were developed and experimentally implemented.
+The resulting material flows were intended to generate different joining zone geometries and to allow the influence of thermo-mechanical treatment during impact extrusion on the quality of the joining zone to be assessed.
+For this purpose, full-forward extrusion, backward-cup extrusion, backward-cup full-forward extrusion, and hollow-forward extrusion processes were investigated at elevated temperatures.
+The resulting joining zones were analysed based on metallographic images providing detailed microstructural information and further insights into the forming-related influence on the friction-welded joining zone.
+The backward extrusion processes proved to be the most suitable for significantly enlarging the joining zone interface due to beneficial material flow.
+In contrast, forward extrusion processes showed no significant influence on the joining zone geometry and resulted in delamination during hollow-forward extrusion.
+Compared to backward-cup extrusion, a reduced joining zone deformation was evident in the backward-cup full-forward extrusion process.